tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 ```

 The entire expression evaluates to a function that takes a single input, `n`,
-and returns two times `n`.
+and returns `n` times 2.
 You could use it directly like this:

 ```scheme
 > ((lambda (n) (* 2 n)) 31)